Doc Samson

 Doc Samson (Leonard Skivorski Jr.) is a fictional character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as a superhero and psychiatrist in the Marvel Universe, known as a supporting character in stories featuring the Hulk.

-He was portrayed by Ty Burrell in the 2008 Marvel Cinematic Universe film The Incredible Hulk.
+Ty Burrell portrayed Samson in the 2008 Marvel Cinematic Universe film The Incredible Hulk.
+Additionally, Shadoe Stevens, Cam Clarke, and J. P. Karliak have voiced Samson in animation.